 Spot the Scammers

-These transactions are typically done from other countries (not always, though, so be careful).
+- Scammers are most often from other countries (not always, though, so be careful).

-The person trying to conduct the transaction is only interested in expediting the transaction while not really caring about the dress itself (they are only concerned with payment and price).
-If you’re already suspicious of a buyer, and they don’t request more pictures or information on the dress, please email us and we’ll help you confirm whether or not this is a legitimate buyer.
+- The person trying to purchase is only interested in expediting the transaction while not really caring about the dress itself (they are only concerned with payment and price).

-They may want to pay you via cashier’s check, wire transfer or money order and use a third party shipper to send the dress (do not do any of these things).
+- They only want to pay you via cashier’s check, wire transfer or money order and use a third party shipper to send the dress.
+NEVER do this.

 Always be careful

 The main thing to remember when you’re selling your used wedding dress online is to be careful.
-Most people out there are honest and are legitimate, but if you’re ever suspicious of an e-mail, forward it along to firstname.lastname@example.org and we will block this person from contacting other sellers on Once Wed.
+An honest buyer is going to be just as cautious as you, but they will be asking the right questions and not setting off alarms.
+If you experience any of the above, or if you’re ever suspicious of an e-mail, forward your email exchange to firstname.lastname@example.org and we will block this person from contacting other sellers on Once Wed if they appear to be a scammer.
 Just take the time to investigate and ask the right questions to ensure that your transaction will be quick and easy!